Did you know that by improving your website’s dwell time, you can achieve better search rankings along with better user experience?

 If you’re a frequent reader of our blog, you’ll notice that we often end our blog posts with a conclusion and we also ask questions if you’ve any related to the topic.
 That’s actually a call to action!

-That way, people will spend more time asking questions in the comment section which ultimately improves the page dwell time.
+That way, people will spend more time asking questions in the comment section.

 So whenever you’re writing a blog post, make sure to ask yourself “what’s the #1 thing your audience can take away from your post”.